Percy B. Scurrah: Private life

 Scurrah attended Hillcrest Academy in Ontario for his early education and later went to Queen's University in Kingston.

 He married Mabel Dynes in 1914, and for 65 years they resided at what became known as “The Scurrah House” at "19 King George Terrace" in Oak Bay, where he enjoyed gardening.
 (The house is now owned by the wife of an American diplomat, Mrs. Joan Dale.)

 Business

 Mayor Scurrah also owned Scurrah's, Ltd., selling quality dresses, coats, suits and sportswear at 728-730 Yates Street, a landmark in Victoria until it closed in 1962.

 Rotary

-Scurrah was a proud Rotarian with a perfect attendance record for decades - he served as Rotary Club President, Northwest District Governor and International Director in Canada.
+Scurrah was a Rotarian and he served as Rotary Club President, Northwest District Governor and International Director in Canada.
 He was also director of the Victoria Chamber of Commerce, and Chairman of the retail merchants association.

 Scurrah died in 1970 at the Royal Jubilee Hospital at the age of 87.
 He has the honour of being called "one of Victoria's greatest citizens".